 Originally hailing from India, Param came to the states to study dentistry and was given room and board by an African American family during his school days.
 While he was living with his American family, he became immersed in African American culture and knew he wanted to share his cultural experiences with the world someday in the form of a great story one day – hence the cultural undertones of Last Supper.

 After Param completed his dental studies and attended the New York Film Academy, he became a professional dentist and often showed his patients his short films while they got their cavities filled.
 Cavities AND a show?
 Way cooler than my dentist.
+Finally sorted out with the help of expert.You can also consult experts from 904implant.com/implants to sort out any kind of issues related to oral health.

 It wasn’t long before Param moved up from the short film world and embarked on his first directorial effort, Rockin’ Meera, which was met with great critical success, so much in fact, that he was given the opportunity to follow it up with Last Supper, which he co-wrote with John Buchanan.